 Another winning dish is their branzino, which is steamed in parchment with braised artichokes, fingerling potatoes, tomatoes and basil.
 It's a light-yet-fulfilling entree that delivered more in flavor than the sum of its parts.

 3. Harbor House

 Pristinely sourced seafood is a hallmark at this lakefront restaurant where the view makes the experience all the more noteworthy.
 Ask for a view of the lake and you might even forget you’re not dining on the coast.

 As for their seafood selection, you’ll always find a lovely slate of carefully sourced fresh oysters (often varieties from both the East and West coast), along with standards like shrimp and crab cakes.
 Move into the entrees section and you’ll find accessible fish preparations from pan-seared scallops with squash risotto; to pan-seared rainbow trout with roasted cauliflower, winter squash, brussels sprout leaves, and lemon thyme beurre blanc

 Some think of steak when they hear “Mason Street Grill,” though seafood would be just as apt an association.
 This Downtown staple always has numerous lovely fish dishes on offer, along with a slew of memorable staples.

 I’ve often stopped by for a drink just to indulge in their signature buttermilk battered surf clams (served with tartar sauce and lemon).
 And I always watch for their yearly offering of stone crab, a rarity in Milwaukee, but an undeniably sweet treat when you can find it.

-But even the regular menu turns up delicious offerings, from seared scallops with creamed spinach, smoked tomato cream and roasted corn to seared salmon with sweet chili glaze, garlic herb cauliflower rice, asparagus and watercress.
+But even the regular menu turns up delicious offerings, from seared scallops with creamed spinach, smoked tomato cream and roasted corn to herb crusted halibut with roasted pepper sauce, lemon beurre blanc and jalapeno relish.

 5. St. Paul Fish Company